juanfernandes/juanfernandes-uk/src/notes/weeknotes-17.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #17'
+title: "Weeknotes #17"
-description: >-
-  Another bank holiday week but it was a very busy weekend.
+description: "Another bank holiday week but it was a very busy weekend.
 Second week at my new contract.
-I'm really getting behind on week notes, so this week I have published two in order to keep up to date.
+I'm really getting behind on week notes, so this week I have published two in order to keep up to date."
 keywords:
   - contract
   - freelance